-- That Members' ability to question speakers as part of the Committee meeting process be retained - That the minimum number of material planning objections received for an application to be referred to Committee be retained at more than 2. - That references to 'Members' within the document be altered to read 'Elected Members' - That pre-conditions requiring prior approval which are delegated to the Director of Regeneration and Neighbourhoods be done so in consultation with the Chair or Vice-Chair - Guide to Pre-Application Developer Forums the document has been reviewed with the only change recommended being to update to delete reference to the name of the former Planning Services Manager - document attached at Appendix 5 - Code of Corporate Governance updated document attached at Appendix 6.
+- Guide to Pre-Application Developer Forums the document has been reviewed with the only change recommended being to update to delete reference to the name of the former Planning Services Manager - document attached at Appendix 5 - Code of Corporate Governance updated document attached at Appendix 6.
 The updated Code was submitted to Audit and Governance Committee on 25 July 2018 for the views of the Committee.
 The main change to the document is the addition of a Statement on Modern Slavery and Human Trafficking to demonstrate arrangements to ensure such practices are not a feature of the Council's business or its supply chains (Statement appended to the report). - Guidance for Members and Officers Serving on Outside Organisations and Other Bodies - updated document attached at Appendix 7.
-The document has been updated to reflect updates in company law and to ensure guidance on Registerable Personal Interests and Non-Registerable Personal Interests is consistent with guidance included in the Code of Conduct for Councillors and Co-opted Members. - Filming, Recording and Photographing Council Meetings Protocol the Protocol has been updated to reflect Data Protection requirements in accordance with the Data Protection Act 2018 - document attached at Appendix 8. - Public Questions to Council Meetings Minor amendments have been made to the document attached at Appendix 9. - Guidance Note Political Balance -The Guidance Note is attached at Appendix 10 for consideration.
+The document has been updated to reflect updates in company law and to ensure guidance on Registrable Personal Interests and Non-Registrable Personal Interests is consistent with guidance included in the Code of Conduct for Councillors and Co-opted Members. - Filming, Recording and Photographing Council Meetings Protocol the Protocol has been updated to reflect Data Protection requirements in accordance with the Data Protection Act 2018 - document attached at Appendix 8. - Public Questions to Council Meetings Minor amendments have been made to the document attached at Appendix 9. - Guidance Note Political Balance -The Guidance Note is attached at Appendix 10 for consideration.
 No amendments have been made.